 - (a) Regular full-time law enforcement officers of a regularly constituted law enforcement agency of a municipal, county, state, or federal government.
 "Full-Time" Police Firearms Instructors in Law Enforcement or Police Academies are eligible to compete in the respective Police category.
 Official current identification from the agency employing a civilian full-time police firearms instructor will be required. - (b) Full time salaried Railroad Police; Penal Institution guards; Industrial Police, including Bank Guards; and Armored and Express Company Guards. - (c) Officers of a regularly organized Reserve or Auxiliary named in (a) above, provided that when on duty they are required to perform the same law enforcement functions and/or duties as the Agency to which they are in reserve and are authorized to be armed by the appointing authority. - (d) Officers who qualify under sections (a) and (b) may, after retirement and if receiving retirement benefits enter competition covered by these rules.
-Such retirees who are employed after retirement in any agency which qualifies for entry in NRA Sanctioned competition as a Police Agency may not compete as a retired officer, but may compete as a member of the organization in which he is at present serving. - (e) Military Police; Members of the Armed Forces of the United States, Regular or Reserve Component; private detectives; private bodyguards; honorary police or sheriffs; consultants; or any persons who are members of a body organized for cer-
+Such retirees who are employed after retirement in any agency which qualifies for entry in NRA Sanctioned competition as a Police Agency may not compete as a retired officer, but may compete as a member of the organization in which he is at present serving. - (e) Military Police; Members of the Armed Forces of the United States, Regular or Reserve Component; private detectives; private bodyguards; honorary police or sheriffs; consultants; or any persons who are members of a body organized for ceremonial purposes may not compete in NRA Sanctioned Tournaments in the Police Category regardless of the name given to such a body and regardless of the titles given such members.